stefanZorcic/scaling-book/gpus.md

 | H200 | Hopper     |  132  |     256      |      50       |     1.59/1.98     |    141    |      4.8       |     990     |      1979       | —          |
 | B200 | Blackwell  |  148  |     256      |      126      |         ?         |    192    |       8        |    2250     |      4500       | 9000       |

-A100 supports INT8 FLOPs rather than FP8.
-We also excluded B100 since it wasn't mass-produced.<d-footnote>While NVIDIA made a B100 generation, they were only briefly sold and produced, allegedly due to design flaws that prevented them from running close to their claimed specifications.
+We exclude B100 since it wasn't mass-produced.<d-footnote>While NVIDIA made a B100 generation, they were only briefly sold and produced, allegedly due to design flaws that prevented them from running close to their claimed specifications.
 They struggled to achieve peak FLOPs without throttling due to heat and power concerns.</d-footnote> All generations have 256kB of register memory per SM.
 Blackwell adds 256kB of TMEM per SM as well.
 Some specs depend slightly on the precise version of the GPU, since NVIDIA GPUs aren’t as standard as TPUs.

 **Grace Hopper:** NVIDIA also sells GH200 and GB200 systems which pair some number of GPUs with a Grace CPU.
 For instance, a GH200 has 1 H200 and 1 Grace CPU, while a GB200 system has 2 B200s and 1 Grace CPU.
 An advantage of this system is that the CPU is connected to the GPUs using a full bandwidth NVLink connection (called NVLink C2C), so you have very high CPU to GPU bandwidth, useful for offloading parameters to host RAM.
 In other words, for any given GPU, the bandwidth to reach host memory is identical to reaching another GPU’s HBM.